infranx/infranx/README.md

 # Olá! 👋

-My name is Lucas Infran, I'm from Brazil!
+My name is Lucas Infran, I'm from Brazil!  🇧🇷
 Average Java developer.
 I've been working with creating minecraft plugins since 2019.

 **Mais um pouco sobre mim 💡**
 - 📗 Current CEO and Founder [@H4desNetwork](https://github.com/H4desNetwork).
+-  ☕ Average Java Developer.
-- 🚩 Campo Grande, Mato Grosso do Sul. 🇧🇷
+- 🚩 Campo Grande, Mato Grosso do Sul.
 - 📆 13 Years old.

-"*You can view an error as a blunder to be forgotten or as a result that points to a new direction.
+"*You can view an error as a blunder to be forgotten or as a result that points to a new direction."
 Steve Jobs.*

 [